goetas-webservices/soap-client/README.md

 # How to

-To improve performance, this library is based on the concept that all the SOAP/WSDL metadata has to be compiled into PHP compatible metadata (in reality is a bib plain PHP array, so is really fast).
+To improve performance, this library is based on the concept that all the SOAP/WSDL metadata has to be compiled into PHP compatible metadata (in reality is a big plain PHP array, so is really fast).

 To do this we have to define a configuration file (in this case called `config.yml`) that